 Valentine’s Day is the perfect time of the year to be making fortune cookies because they make a really cute non-candy valentine.
-Plus, Valentine’s Day is conveniently near the celebration of the Chinese New Year.
+It also is conveniently near the celebration of the Chinese New Year.

-A quick google search for fortune cookie fortunes and templates should also help you get your creative juices flowing.
-My favorites for Valentine’s Day were these, because I’m a bit cheesy and a bit of foodie, so fortunes like “I love you more than bacon,” and “If you were ground coffee, you’d be Espresso because you’re so fine” amuse me, but there are plenty of ideas all over the internet, so have a look if you’re in the need for some inspiration.
+A quick google search for “fortune cookie fortunes” should also help get your creative juices flowing.
+I had linked to a page I liked with “cheesy” fortunes like “I love you more than bacon,” and “If you were ground coffee, you’d be Espresso because you’re so fine.”
+Those amused the foodie in me, but you may want to search for something more your taste.

 A good pun is always fun, too, so you could always remind your significant other of how “fortunate” they are to have found you!